biospatial Compliance

 Containment Phase (Technical)

-1. The SIRT reviews any information that has been collected by the Security Officer or any other individual investigating the security incident.
+1. The SIRT reviews any information that has been collected by the Security Officer or any other individual investigating the security Incident.

 2. The SIRT secures the network perimeter.